Kuat Piston Pro X Review: Real-World Test On My 4Runner

 Things To Know Before You Buy

 • The price.
-At around $1,689 for the 2-bike version, it is more than most hitch racks.
-If a $400 platform rack will do the job and look fine on your vehicle, you do not need this one.
+Around $1,689 for the 2-bike version is more than most hitch racks.
+If a $400 platform rack would do the job and look fine on your vehicle, you don't need this one.

 • The Add-On is separate.
 Going from two bikes to three or four means buying the Add-On accessory.
-Factor it into the total if you have a bigger crew.
+Factor it into the total if you've got a bigger crew.

 • The fender kit is separate.
-Fat tire and oversize wheel support requires the fender kit add-on.
+Fat tire and oversize wheel support takes the fender kit add-on.

-None of these are complaints.
-They are decisions you make before you click buy.
+None of those are complaints.
+They're decisions you make before you click buy.

 The Pivot v3 Is Next

-I do not currently run the Kuat Pivot v3, but I plan to add it.
-The Pivot is a swing-away hitch adapter that lets the entire rack pivot to the side, opening up full access to the rear of the vehicle even when bikes are loaded.
-For anyone with a rear-swinging tailgate or a constant need to access the trunk, it is the upgrade that makes the rack disappear when you need it to.
-Dedicated post coming once it is installed.
+I'm not running the Kuat Pivot v3 yet, but it's next on the list.
+The Pivot is a swing-away hitch adapter that lets the entire rack pivot to the side, opening up full access to the back of the vehicle even when bikes are loaded.
+For anyone with a rear-swinging tailgate or a constant need to get into the back, it's the upgrade that makes the rack disappear when you need it to.
+Dedicated post coming once it's installed.

 Final Verdict

-Two months in, the Piston Pro X is the best accessory decision I have made for the 4Runner.
-It works flawlessly, holds up to real conditions, and looks like it was designed alongside the truck.
-The price is real, but so is what you get for it.
+Two months in, the Piston Pro X is the best accessory decision I've made for the 4Runner.
+It works, it holds up, and it looks like it was designed alongside the 4Runner instead of bolted to it.
+The price is real, but so is what you're getting.

-If you are in the market for a hitch rack and you have been on the fence about the Piston Pro X, this is your sign.
+If you've been on the fence about the Piston Pro X, this is your sign.

 FAQ — Kuat Piston Pro X Quick Answers

-The questions I expect to get most about the Piston Pro X after sharing this review.
+The questions I expect to get most after sharing this review.

 Is the Kuat Piston Pro X worth it?